-Some of these symptoms may not always be signs of depression.
-If you’ve ever raised a teenager, you know that appetite changes are often normal, namely in times of growth spurts and particularly if your teenager is involved in sports.
+Some of these symptoms may not always be indicators of depression.
+Appetite changes are often normal, namely in times of growth spurts and particularly if your teen plays sports.

-Still, looking out for changing signs and behaviors in your teen can help them when they’re in need.
+Still, looking out for changing behaviors in your teen can allow you to help them when they’re in need.